 Does not appear to be a vigouous grower.
 The flowers are not as showy as many others passion flower varieties.

-Passiflora sanguinolenta – also known as blood red passion flower which comes from Ecuador.
+Passiflora sanguinolenta – also known as blood red passion flower vine fruit which comes from Ecuador.
 It is a smaller type of perennial vine that can take frost.

 Passiflora coccinea – Toothed oval leaves, free-flowering species with scarlet and orange flowers.